-“Technology within the classroom, allows educators to enhance the learning experience for all students but more importantly provides educators the capability to meet the diverse learning needs of students,” Tanguay said.
+“Technology within the classroom allows educators to enhance the learning experience for all students but more importantly provides educators the capability to meet the diverse learning needs of students,” Tanguay said.
 “The key component to properly integrating technology is the educator's ability to identify the appropriate technological resources to implement, as based on the student's learning needs.”

 Beyond the Classroom

 For some program graduates, getting a master's in curriculum and instruction provides a way to move from the classroom into a new role.
-SNHU alumni Joshua Evans came to an education career in an unusual way.
+SNHU alumnus Joshua Evans '13G came to an education career in an unusual way.
 After earning a bachelor's degree in sociology, he worked as an orchestra pianist, but after a while, he felt drawn to the classroom.
 He began working as a paraprofessional, but he found his lack of a formal degree in education bothersome.

 "I was motivated to return to school because I felt that I missing a solid educational foundation," Evans said.
 "I chose SNHU because of the growing reputation of the School of Education, the small class sizes and the personal relationships that you are able to build with both peers and classroom teachers and professors."

 "Over the three years I was enrolled at SNHU, I grew immensely as an educator and a person and was able to accomplish many goals," he said.
 "My educational experience was relevant and directly related to my practices.
 The power of education affords you the tools to achieve, accomplish goals and have a positive impact on the global community.
 I feel that my experience at SNHU has equipped me to become the leader that I am today."

 The Value of Leadership

 While some graduates of the master’s in curriculum and education program, like Evans, go on to full-time administrative work, others play different leadership roles while continuing their work in the classroom.
-Some teachers may take on responsibilities for coordinating curriculum planning among groups of teachers, or participate in advisory committees to help set school policies.
+Some teachers may take on responsibilities for coordinating curriculum planning among groups of teachers or participate in advisory committees to help set school policies.

-Whatever kind of leadership position you’re interested in, you can be sure that providing informed strategies for improving learning will help your school do even better work with students.
-TeachHUB, a news site run by K-12 Teachers Alliance, a professional educators’ association, reports that administrators make a major, measurable difference in teachers’ success.
+Whatever kind of leadership position you’re interested in, you can be sure that providing informed strategies for improving learning can help your school do even better work with students.
+Teach Hub, a news site run by K-12 Teachers Alliance, a professional educators’ association, reports that administrators make a difference in teachers’ success.
 Using methods that empower teachers tends to increase morale and improve classroom instruction.
 Teachers who are able to collaborate and participate in big-picture decision-making at their schools end up more satisfied, and with more engaged students.

-By receiving your master’s degree, you’ll be prepared to help forge this kind of collaborative leadership structure as an administrator or a highly engaged classroom teacher.
+By receiving your master’s degree, you’ll be better prepared to help forge this kind of collaborative leadership structure as an administrator or a highly engaged classroom teacher.